liezl200/KironApp/README.md

 /Users/liezl/Library/Android/sdk/platform-tools/adb reverse tcp:8081 tcp:8081
 http://localhost:8081/debugger-ui

-IOS FCM CLIENT SETUP
+### IOS FCM CLIENT SETUP

-restrict login by kiron
+* Install Cocoapods (at least version 1.0.0)
+* `cd ios && pod install`
+* If you run into a problem with Xcode not being able to build for your iOS version, you probably have to update Xcode
+* If you run into a problem with React/RCTBridgeModule.h, update Xcode and try http://stackoverflow.com/questions/41477241/react-native-xcode-upgrade-and-now-rctconvert-h-not-found if it still doesn't work restrict login by kiron [insert incompatible_ios_xcode.png]

 DESIGN QUESTIONS:
 should I initialize firebase only once and pass the reference around??
 YES